josquinlarsen/CS361_A8/readme.md

 <b>Note: if you have Python installed and Python3 does not work, try Python in the terminal.</b>

 To begin:
-- make sure that the dependencies, ZeroMQ and Wikipedia-API, are intalled:
+- make sure that the dependencies, ZeroMQ and Wikipedia-API, are installed:
 -  ```
    # install ZeroMQ for Python
    pip3 install pyzmq